noddde

 • Use zero values for initialState.
 Numbers start at 0, arrays start empty, optional references start as null.
 This makes the initial state trivial to construct.

 • Prefer flat structures.
-Deeply nested state is harder to update immutably in apply handlers.
+Deeply nested state is harder to update immutably in evolve handlers.
 Keep it as shallow as your domain allows.

 • The aggregate ID is NOT part of the state.
 It lives on the command as targetAggregateId and is managed by the framework.
 See Why Is the Aggregate ID Not in State? for the rationale.